What happens to my bank account if I die?

 What happens to term deposits?

-A term deposit investment can be released before the date of maturity once the financial institution gets all the necessary paperwork.
+A term deposit investment can be released before the date of maturity once the financial institution gets all the necessary paperwork, declaring the person has passed away.
 Fees and charges are waived and any interest owed on the investment is paid.

 How long does it take for an account to be settled and closed?